mnot/I-D/rfc5988bis/draft.md

 value.
 The "rel" parameter MUST be present but MUST NOT appear more than once in a given link-value;
 occurrences after the first MUST be ignored by parsers.

+The "rel" parameter can, however, contain multiple link relation types.
+When this occurs, it establishes multiple links that share the same context, target, and target attributes.

 The "rev" parameter has been used in the past to indicate that the semantics of the relationship are in the reverse direction.
 That is, a link from A to B with REL="X" expresses the same relationship as a link from B to A with REV="X". "rev" is deprecated by this specification because